A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 \subsubsection{Electromagnetic Calorimetry}

 The electromagnetic calorimeter is primarily used to veto events that contain a high energy SM photon.
-It will be exposed to a high rate of low energy photons and yet it must be able to accurately measure a large amount of energy that is deposited by a single high energy photon over that background in events that are selected by the low momentum electron trigger.
+It will be exposed to a high rate of low energy photons.
+However it must be able to accurately measure a large amount of energy deposited by a single high energy photon.
+This has to be done over a background of events selected by the low momentum electron trigger.
 It must be sufficiently radiation hard, properly functioning after shooting $\sim 10^{15}$ electrons on target.

 While crystal calorimeters provide good timing resolution, common candidates using CsI and BaF$_2$ crystals have been found to be limited by radiation hardness for \lohengrin, in particular in the central region where most of the bremsstrahlung photons are expected to hit the detector.